-Action Sports Rentals at Kona Kai Resort offers rentals of kayaks, stand-up paddleboards, pedal boats, powerboat and Jet Skis at Kona Kai Marina.
+Action Sports Rentals at Kona Kai Resort offers rentals of kayaks, stand-up paddle boards, pedal boats, powerboat and Jet Skis at Kona Kai Marina.
 Hit the water aboard your choice of water vehicle and stop for a picnic at nearby Kellogg’s Beach.

 Humphrys Concerts by the Bay

-The 1,400 seat outdoor theatre offers a wide variety of major entertainment and concerts typically from May through October.
+The 1,400 seat outdoor theater offers a wide variety of major entertainment and concerts typically from May through October.
 Humphreys Concerts covers offers entertainment for everyone: from rock and jazz to comedy, blues, folk and international music, all in this outdoor venue on Shelter Island.
 Most noteworthy Shelter Island San Diego events happen here.